FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 ### Installing without mount

-The following parameter allows the user just to store node metadata into UniConfig DB without mounting it.
+The following parameter lets you store node metadata into the UniConfig database without mounting the node:

-- **uniconfig-config:store-without-mount** - If enabled, it will skip mount procedure and it will store node metadata into UniConfig DB with installation status **FAILED**.
-Default value is false.
+- `uniconfig-config:store-without-mount`• - When enabled, skip the mount
+    procedure and store node metadata into the UniConfig database with installation status `FAILED`.
+The default value is `false`.

-This flag is used primarily for a scenario when user want UniConfig to be aware of a specific node, that is not yet up and reachable.
-Once the device is up, user can just call sync-from-network RPC to load the configuration.
-This can also reduce life-time of install-node RPC, so it does not wait for connection failure.
+This flag is primarily intended for scenarios where you want UniConfig to be aware of a specific node that is not yet up and reachable.
+Once the device is up, you can simply call the **sync-from-network RPC** to load the configuration.
+Additionally, this can reduce the lifetime of the **install-node RPC**, as it does not need to wait for connection failure.

 ### Keepalive strategies